'Why we are suing over government refusal to reveal results of Cygnus pandemic response exercise'

 The government has said repeatedly and categorically that it is using the Cygnus exercise to inform its response to Covid-19, including current policy and legislation.
 Moreover, the government has relied on the exercise to defend itself from criticisms over its handling of the pandemic.
 Yet, several months into this crisis, and we are yet to get the full and complete picture of the simulation.

 Together with Dr Moosa Qureshi, a medic who has been working as part of the NHS effort to contain Covid-19 in London hospitals, I have launched a legal effort to obtain full disclosure of the reports into Cygnus.
-We are asking the government only to fulfill the basic control and testing function that underpins any of the science it appeals to at every possible turn: introduce scrutiny and peer review to the process of decision-making.
+We are asking the government only to fulfil the basic control and testing function that underpins any of the science it appeals to at every possible turn: introduce scrutiny and peer review to the process of decision-making.

 So far, attempts to obtain the results of the exercise through more conventional channels have been stonewalled.
 A series of leaks to the Sunand Guardian newspapers have been made, but we contend that this is not the full picture the public deserve – we want all documents connected to the exercise to be released.